Faculty

 Pronouns: he/his

-Spatial access to healthcare services, social epidemiology, and linked administrative data surveillance.
+Spatial access to healthcare services, social epidemiology, and linked administrative data surveillance

 Marta Bornstein, Ph.D.